troclaux/notes/azure.md

 > continuous integration and delivery (CI/CD) service that automates the building, testing, and deployment of applications

+- basics:
+  - pipelines are defined in YAML and can be triggered by branches, PRs, schedules or manual runs
+  - `stages` group related jobs, `jobs` run on an agent, and `steps` are individual tasks or scripts
+  - agents come from hosted pools (e.g., `ubuntu-latest`) or self-hosted pools; each run gets a fresh workspace
+  - variables let you centralize values (paths, tags, service connections) and can be secret-protected in variable groups or key vaults
+  - service connections (e.g., to ACR) handle authentication without hardcoding credentials

+- example pipeline (multi-image Docker build/push to ACR):
+  - trigger on `main`; uses only the self repo as a resource
+  - variables define the ACR service connection, registry name, image repositories, Dockerfile paths, build contexts and agent image
+  - stage `Build` runs one job on `ubuntu-latest`
+  - `PipAuthenticate@1` injects an authenticated `PIP_EXTRA_INDEX_URL` for the `prod_quantique` feed without hardcoding credentials in the YAML
+  - inline `Bash@3` step writes that feed URL into `$(Agent.TempDirectory)/azure_token.txt`, scoped to the agent’s temp space
+  - multiple `Docker@2` tasks:
+    - build images for `commercial_app_dash`, `commercial_app_daily_ihfa`, `commercial_app_quarterly_ihfa`, `commercial_app_daily_cvm_returns`, and `commercial_app_daily_cdi_fund_data`
+    - each build uses `--secret id=azuretoken,src=$(Agent.TempDirectory)/azure_token.txt` so the pip token is provided to BuildKit only during `RUN --mount=type=secret` steps and never baked into layers or logs
+    - each build tags `latest` and targets the shared `quantm3airflowimages.azurecr.io` registry via the `azure-container-registry-conn` service connection
+    - corresponding `Docker@2` push tasks publish the `latest` tag for each repository to ACR

 ## Azure Repos

 > source code management service that allows teams to collaborate on code using Git or Team Foundation Version Control (TFVC)